thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively (Farley and Humble 2011).

 We will deploy frequently to the test environment, but less to production.
 The frequency of deployment is inversely related to the risk associated with each environment.
 We deploy less frequently to production than to test environments.
-Before deploying to production, we will have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.
+Before deploying to production, we will have tested the deployment many times in the upstream environments to discard any possible errors.

 This implies we must use the same script and the same binary artefact to deploy to each environment.
 Of course, environments differ from each other.
 Surely, they will have different IP addresses, different database connections and other external services.
 Therefore, we separate binary artefacts and deploy scripts from configuration and keep the configuration outside (Humble et al. 2006) of the deploy script in configuration files [under Version Control](#version-control-everything), and secrets in vaults, also under Version Control.